almostearthling/whenever/README.md

 1. the first element (thus with 0 as index) of the returned array is expected to be a boolean and to be _false_
 2. the second element is considered to be an array, whose sixth element (with index 5) must not be the string _"forbidden"_
-3. the third element is highly nested, containing a map whose element with key _"mapidx"_ is an array, containing a string at its sixth position, which should be an alphanumeric beginning with a letter that also can contain underscores (that is, matches the _regular expression_ `^[A-Z][a-zA-Z0-9_]*$`).
+3. the third element is highly nested, containing a map whose element with key _"mapidx"_ is an array, containing a string at its sixth position, which should be alphanumeric and begin with a capital letter, and may contain underscores (that is, matches the _regular expression_ `^[A-Z][a-zA-Z0-9_]*$`).

 Note that the first check shows a `0` index not embedded in a list: if a returned parameter is not an array or a dictionary and its value is required directly, the square brackets around this single index can be omitted and **whenever** does not complain.
 Since this is probably the most frequent use case, this is a way to make configuration for such cases more readable and concise.